 But honestly, this is just totally unheard of throughout the GPT industry so it’s a massive red flag.
 There is no way a company like this would ever need to pay so much money because as I said the tasks are super easy which means there’ll be a long line of people ready to do them for less money.

 On top of that, you have to question where is the money coming from?
 Why is an advertiser willing to pay you so much money in order for you to get people to click their link?
 They could advertise on sites like YouTube or Google for much less money…

 Sadly whilst the website may initially seem like a dream come true the reality is that it’s far from it.
 Duty Money is actually a GPT scam site & I’ll show you why you certainly don’t want to sign up to it…

 Okay so the truth is Duty Money doesn’t work as promised, there is no way that you are going to make money through this site – at least not money that you will actually be able to withdraw anyway.

 The reason I know that is because Duty Money is actually just a re-hashed version of a scam that I’ve previously exposed before on this blog named Dollar Tell & this is a very dangerous scam indeed.

-The reason I say that this is a dangerous scam is because this one isn’t out to just steal your money, it’s out to steal your details to then steal your money… And on top of that they’re trying to use you to help them steal other peoples details!
+The reason I say that this is a dangerous scam is that this one isn’t out to just steal your money, it’s out to steal your details to then steal your money… And on top of that, they’re trying to use you to help them steal other peoples details!